apostrophecms/docs/docs/guide/advanced/conditional-fields.md

 When defining a field schema, you may make fields conditional on other field values using the `if` setting.
 Until the `if` setting conditions are met, the field will be hidden.
 The conditions must be an object with keys *matching the names of other fields in the same schema*.
 The condition values must match the sibling field values *exactly* to pass.

 ::: note
 Because strict equivalence is required for conditions, fields used in conditions must have values that are strings, numbers, or booleans.
-This is subject to change.
 :::

 In the following case, if the `seenMovie` field is set to `true`, the rating field will be displayed.